Our guide to Payroll in Chile

 Banking

-It is mandatory to make payments to both employees and the authorities from an in-country bank account.
-Generally, banks are open to the public from 0900 to 1400 Monday to Friday and are closed on weekends.
+It is mandatory to make payments to employees and authorities from an in-country bank account.
+Banks are opened from 0900 to 1400 Monday to Friday and are closed on Saturdays and Sundays.

 3. Employment Practices